-Fig. 5 shows the layout of the system used in this test.
+Fig. 3 shows the layout of the system used in this test.

-The MQTT protocol on the IoT board is provided by the library Pubsubclient.h 2.8 [23].
-This library has been specially developed for using on small boards such as Arduino, Raspberry Pi, among other boards with limited processing capability and memory resources.
+The MQTT protocol on the IoT board is provided by the library Pubsubclient.h 2.8 [20].
 This is very simple to use.
 Clients can publish QoS 0 messages and can subscribe at QoS 0 or QoS 1.
 The maximum message size, including the header is 256 bytes (although it is configurable).
-It supports last will and testament, and allows to set the retain flag and to configure the keep alive interval (which is 15 seconds by default).
-In this first test we use QoS 0, port number 1883 and no testament.
+It supports last